NTR: Netsuzou Trap

-NTR: Netsuzou Trap (捏造トラップ-NTR-, Netsuzō Torappu -NTR-) is a yuri shōjo manga series by Kodama Naoko.
+NTR: Netsuzou Trap (捏造トラップ-NTR-, Netsuzō Torappu -NTR-) is a yuri manga series by Kodama Naoko.
 The story revolves around two high school girls/childhood friends, named Yuma and Hotaru, who each have a boyfriend but they secretly cheat with each other.
 Yuma cannot explain the feeling she gets around Hotaru, which eventually leads her to believe that their relationship may be more than just a friendship.
 The series was serialized in the monthly manga magazine Comic Yuri Hime from November 2014 to December 2017; the chapters were collected in six volumes.
 An anime television series adaptation by Creators in Pack aired from July to September 2017 and was simulcast with subtitles by Crunchyroll.
 Outside of Japan, the series is published in North America by Seven Seas Entertainment.
 The English version of the manga has received mixed reviews from critics.

 Plot

 Yuma and Hotaru have been best friends since childhood.
 Yuma would protect Hotaru from things such as bullies, and made it her job to look after her.
 Now, the two are second-year high school students, but Hotaru is anything but innocent.
 Yuma gets her first boyfriend and is nervous about it, so a more experienced Hotaru suggests a "dress rehearsal" to help her out.
 The helping out later on leads to a deep kiss with Hotaru, who says that Yuma now knows how to kiss a guy.
 This leaves her thinking about how much better this kiss was than the one she had shared with her boyfriend.
 As time goes on, Yuma worries that her boyfriend will find out what is going on between her and Hotaru.
 She also cannot explain these "strange" feelings she has when she is with her.